About

 founder

-Alexandra's dream was to bridge gaps and break barriers.
-As an M&A lawyer, educator, and champion of civil rights, she saw beyond conventions and limitations.
-She envisioned a haven where untapped artistic potential could flourish.
-The result is The Norwalk Art Space – a space that not only enriches the educational landscape for under-served students but also shines a spotlight on local artists who have long been overlooked.
-It's a sanctuary where art and music harmoniously converge, while engaging and inspiring the local community.
+Alexandra's vision was to bridge gaps and break barriers in order to provide opportunities to underserved children and underrepresented artists.
+As an M&A lawyer, educator, and champion of civil rights, she understood how to effect positive change and wanted to create a haven where local students could take free classes and where untapped artistic potential could flourish.
+The idea was to create a virtuous cycle in which young artists are provided with studios and exhibition space, and in exchange, teach the next generation, all at no cost.
+The result is The Norwalk Art Space – a space that not only enriches the educational landscape for underserved students but also spotlights local artists who have long been overlooked.

 BOARD OF DIRECTORS